All Episodes

 The president started addressing this on Saturday.

-You know, it's very sad when you look at an innocent young woman die, and you look at innocent people, a car plowing into them, and you look at yet another incident of violence and fighting and complete mayhem.
+You know, it's very sad when you look at an innocent young woman die and you look at innocent people, a car plowing into them, and you look at yet another incident of violence and fighting and complete mayhem.

-And there's no mistake about it, the people that provoked it are the white supremacists.
+The people that provoked it are the white supremacists.

 They're the ones most responsible.

-And I fully and completely understand that their mere presence brings out a justifiable, I'll say it's justifiable reaction from people, and a righteous indignation, a morally justifiable anger in people.
+And I fully and completely understand that their mere presence brings out a justifiable, I'll say it's justifiable reaction from people, a righteous indignation, a morally justifiable anger in people.

 But that does not in any way give others the right to just punch, beat, and attack.

-You can say anything you want to them, but as soon as it becomes physical, that's a line that's been crossed, and you've got two people in the wrong at that moment.
+You can say anything you want to them, but as soon as it becomes physical, that's a line that's been crossed and you've got two people in the wrong at that moment.

 And that's what the president said yesterday, and that's what led to the meltdown.